 It’s official Skye is bursting at the seams and the island’s infrastructure is struggling to cope with visitor numbers.
 Who knew that the endless over promotion of the island would lead to visitors flocking there in droves!
+This blog features a far quieter region of Scotland.
+A region with every bit as much to offer visitors (and in my humble opinion more).
+This blog (and the one that follows it) focus on beautiful Aberdeenshire home to Scotland’s Castle Trail.

 Last week Mr G and I celebrated our 8th wedding anniversary with a short break in Aberdeenshire.
 We left Edinburgh with the Wee White Dug on Friday morning, car packed to the rafters.
 As we crossed the Forth Road Bridge we chatted excitedly about our plans for the weekend.